5 Tips to Develop Your Next Generation of Successful Leaders

 4. Foster Emotional Intelligence (EQ)

 In business circles, the importance of EQ has grown significantly over the last decade.
-The pandemic made EQ an absolute must have for leaders.
+The pandemic made EQ an absolute must-have for leaders.
 For future leaders, learning how to show authenticity, empathy and other key EQ hallmarks such as compassion, support and encouraging colleagues to openly express themselves, have now become widely adopted.
-High potentials must fine tune these skills in order to be successful.
+However, fear—such as fear of being compared, proving oneself, or facing societal opposition—often presents emotional challenges for new leaders and can hinder their confidence and decision-making.
+High potentials must fine-tune these skills in order to be successful.

 Lee Eisenstaedt of the Leading with Courage Academy, says EQ is “a better predictor of success than IQ or technical skills.
 So is self-awareness.
-To understand and improve both, all (high-potential) leaders and managers should have the opportunity to take a 360-degree assessment of their EQ.
-For those with the courage to ask others how they’re doing, the insights are game-changing.”
+To understand and improve both, all high-potential leaders and managers should have the opportunity to take a 360-degree assessment of their EQ.
+For those with the courage to ask others how they’re doing, they are game-changing.”
+Achieving a high level of emotional intelligence is essential for emerging leaders to enhance their effectiveness and impact.

 5. Training on managing dispersed teams

 “The future of work (is and will continue to be) filled with technology, data, flexibility, and mobility,” the report authors write.
 “Companies must design safe workplaces, mobile solutions, and hub work locations that let people move to where work may be, operate in a safe and healthy way, and collaborate easily.”
+To stay competitive and drive change effectively, organizations and leaders must adapt to new work environments, adjusting to rapid market changes, technological advancements, and new ways of working.
 Therefore, organizations must train the next generation of leaders to learn how to effectively manage employees working in highly flexible contexts, including a mix of hybrid, fully remote and specially built ‘hub’ offices.

 While the data points to remote workers being productive, those preparing to lead remote/hybrid teams must have the tools, metrics and know-how to monitor the productivity of employees wherever they work from.
 “It’s important everyone understands that his or her flexible work schedule is predicated upon meeting the established goals and completing all assigned tasks,” as noted by The HR Team.

 And of course, when flexible workers deliver, future leaders must be trained on how to appropriately and meaningfully recognize and acknowledge their contributions.
-Validation is imperative to boosting morale, keeping employees engaged and enhancing employee retention.
+Validation is imperative to boosting morale, keeping employees engaged, and enhancing employee retention.
+Moving forward, continuous progress in leadership development is essential to ensure organizations and their next-generation leaders are prepared for future challenges.

 TRANSEARCH INSIGHTS